 How to get a competitor's match score?

-What is a stop plate?
+What target is the stop plate?

 The Steel Challenge Shooting Association (SCSA) was founded in 1981 by Mike Fichman and Mike Dalton as a way to promote the sport of shooting steel targets.